6 Best Beaches in Valencia You Need to Check Out in 2023

 ⛱️ Price: Free

-Patacona Beach is situated north of Malvarrosa Beach.
-Technically, this beach belongs in the nearby town of Alboraya.
-But its proximity to Malvarrosa Beach and Valencia’s city center makes it easily accessible as well.
+Patacona Beach is located to the north, in continuation of Malvarrosa Beach.
+Technically speaking, this beach belongs in the nearby town of Alboraya, but its proximity to Malvarrosa Beach and Valencia’s city center makes it easily accessible as well.

-The beautiful promenade that runs along Playa del Cabañal and Playa de la Malvarrosa continues along Patacona Beach, but it’s mainly lined by houses.
+The beautiful palm-tree promenade that runs along Playa del Cabañal and Playa de la Malvarrosa continues along Patacona Beach, but here it’s even wider.

-There’s a small cluster of restaurants close to Malvarrosa Beach, such as La Mas Bonita (delicious cakes), Cocoa (everything from croquettes to rice dishes), and La Giraffe (scrumptious French crepes).
-Each of these restaurants has its own secret terrace with lush vegetation and fairy lights.
+Some of my favorite are La Mas Bonita (delicious cakes), Cocoa (everything from croquettes to rice dishes), and La Giraffe (scrumptious French crepes).
 Booking in advance is highly recommended.

-At the northern end of Patacona beach, you can find several other restaurants, and a delicious horchatería and ice scream shop — Orxateria L’Obrador de Bou.
+At the northern end of Patacona Beach, there are a few other restaurants and a delicious horchatería and ice scream shop called Orxateria L’Obrador de Bou.
+But these are located in second line from the beach.

 How to get there: Take bus 31 and get off at Mare Nostrum – Illa de Tabarca, Mare Nostrum – Mar Tirreno, or Mare Nostrum – Alboraya stop.
 Or take bus 32 or 92 and get off at Passeig Marítim – Mendizábal stop.